-"Many of my clients come to me for consultations and complain that they are always hungry and start craving sugar between three and four pm," advises Rebecca Gahan, Kick@55 Fitness Owner and NASM Certified Personal Trainer, over email with Bustle.
-"The number one solution that I propose is to start eating protein at every meal and snack to satiate hunger, stabilize sugar, and ward off cravings," recommends Gahan.
+"Many of my clients come to me for consultations and complain that they are always hungry and start craving sugar between three and four pm," Rebecca Gahan, Kick@55 Fitness owner and NASM certified personal trainer, tells Bustle by email.
+"The number one solution that I propose is to start eating protein at every meal and snack to satiate hunger, stabilize sugar, and ward off cravings."

 5. Feeling Sluggish After Eating

 "You may not be getting enough protein at meals or in your snacks if you feel hungry or sluggish soon after you eat.
-This is a sure sign your meals may be too carb-heavy and lacking protein and fiber," advises Lanette Kovachi, SUBWAY’s Corporate Dietitian over email with Bustle.
+This is a sure sign your meals may be too carb-heavy and lacking protein and fiber," Lanette Kovachi, SUBWAY’s corporate dietitian tells Bustle in an email.
 "I find many people fall short on protein at breakfast and that can throw your whole day off.
-For more protein at breakfast, try topping whole grain toast with eggs or egg whites, Greek yogurt topped with chopped fruit and a handful of walnuts or a cereal with more than eight grams of protein per serving with milk," advises Kovachi.
+For more protein at breakfast, try topping whole grain toast with eggs or egg whites, Greek yogurt topped with chopped fruit and a handful of walnuts or a cereal with more than eight grams of protein per serving with milk."